Why is constrained neural language generation particularly challenging?: Constrained NLG Methods

-Learning RL rewards from human preferences aims to incorporate human feedback in text generation.
-Neural reward learning schemes train neural teachers that learn to score an ordered sequence of sentences and formulate rewards that guide coherent long text generation \cite{bosselut2018discourse}; the approach is used for generating cooking recipes given the dish title and the set of ingredients as constraints.
-Learning-to-rank algorithms are used to approximate ground-truth oracle rewards in extractive multi-document summarization to indicate the quality of a summary or preferences over summary pairs \cite{gao2019reward}.
-Machine learnability of human rewards in neural machine translation models is approached by first training reward estimators on rewards collected from offline logs, then integrating these reward estimators in an off-policy RL setting \cite{kreutzer2018reliability}.
-Similarly, implicit human reactions such as sentiment or length of a conversation are used to learn rewards for fine-tuning off-policy RL models for dialog \cite{jaques2019way}.
+Learning RL rewards from human preferences aims to incorporate human feedback in text generation and teach models to follow human instructions \citep{ouyang2022training, chatgpt2022, openai2023gpt4}.
+Neural reward learning schemes train neural teachers that learn to score an ordered sequence of sentences and formulate rewards that guide coherent long text generation \citep{bosselut2018discourse}; the approach is used for generating cooking recipes given the dish title and the set of ingredients as constraints.
+Learning-to-rank algorithms are used to approximate ground-truth oracle rewards in extractive multi-document summarization to indicate the quality of a summary or preferences over summary pairs \citep{gao2019reward}.
+Machine learnability of human rewards in neural machine translation models is approached by first training reward estimators on rewards collected from offline logs, then integrating these reward estimators in an off-policy RL setting \citep{kreutzer2018reliability}.
+Similarly, implicit human reactions such as sentiment or length of a conversation are used to learn rewards for fine-tuning off-policy RL models for dialog \citep{jaques2019way}.
 Nevertheless, human feedback is noisy, not well-defined, complex and inconsistent.
-Using RL to improve system outputs with respect to human-centered metrics of conversation quality is highly dependent on developing robust metrics tailored to the particular application domain, for eg. increasing politeness of a technical-support system or reducing toxicity of generated language.
+Using RL to improve system outputs with respect to human-centered metrics of conversation quality is highly dependent on developing robust metrics for the particular application domain, for example increasing politeness or reducing toxicity of generated responses in dialogue generation.